What is angina?

 Serious symptoms that might indicate a life-threatening condition

-In some cases, angina can be life threatening.
-Seek immediate medical care (call 911) if you, or someone you are with, have any of these life-threatening symptoms including:
+In some cases, angina can be life-threatening.
+Seek immediate medical care (call 911) for any of these life-threatening symptoms:

 Chest pain or pressure that is more severe and lasts longer (as long as 30 minutes) than episodes of stable angina